IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 }
 ```

 The image status will transition from pending to available after several minutes.
-To check the status, see the following example.
+To check the status:

-* Change the api_endpoint to the desired region that you wish to check status: `export api_endpoint="https://us-south.iaas.cloud.ibm.com"`
+1. Change the API endpoint to the desired region: `export api_endpoint="https://us-south.iaas.cloud.ibm.com"`

-* Set the image_id to the image ID returned above for the region (api_endpoint) you wish to check: `export image_id=<image id returned for this region from above>`
+2. Set the image ID to the value that is returned in the preceding example for the region (`api_endpoint`) that you want to check: `export image_id=<image id returned for this region>`
+3. Run the following command:

 ```
 curl -k -sS -X GET "$api_endpoint/v1/images/$image_id?generation=2&limit=100&version=2021-02-26" -H "Authorization: Bearer $iam_token"  | jq .